sguiderk/frontend-challenge-v1/README.md

 ## Test

+I've chosen enzyme and sinon to test

-The script of test app.test.js contains 1 cases of test and 11 of them are used with Snapshot, it tests to automate the process and create unit tests that can easily be overwritten and managed through time, and for the 6 We check if the API work perfectly and check the render of title and section with toEqual() function.
+The script of test app.test.js contains 1 case of test with Snapshot, it tests to automate the process and create unit tests that can easily be overwritten and managed through time, and Pagination.test.js,FriendList.test.js,AddFriendInput.test.js,FriendsActions.test.js for the 8 others is normal test.

 ## To Run Tests